finos/legend-studio/.changeset/fresh-pigs-judge.md

 "@finos/legend-studio": patch
 ---

-Show schemas, tables and columns in alphabetical order in `DatabaseBuilder`.
+Show schemas, tables and columns in alphabetical order in `database builder`.